ph0lk3r/anti-jndi/README.md

 # Lighttpd
 Coming soon
 # Testing if everything works
-You can check if you succeeded by connecting to your altered website via curl:
+You can check if you succeeded by connecting to your altered website via curl (remember to replace *your-hostname* with the real hostname of one of the services you just edited:
 ```
 curl -s -L your-hostname -A "\${jndi:testing}" | pv > /dev/null
 ```